rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/STA130/W8/Double-Dipping.md

 # How do we avoid double-dipping?

 1. **Do not use all of your data when building your model.**
-    - (In machine learning language:)
+    - (In machine learning language)
     - Use most of the data for *training* the model, but leave some for *validating* the model (e.g., a practice exam), and some for *testing* the model (e.g, a final exam)
         - e.g., If you look at an answer sheet before you take a practice exam, then you are sort of biased now
 2. **Correct for the expected impacts of reusing the data in your test statistics.**